Table Of Contents

 ProsperOps leverages AIOps, an always-working-in-the-background approach, and FinOps automation techniques to deliver results.

-But ProsperOps has a greater focus on optimizing AWS Reserved Instances and Savings Plans.
-The tool might be worth checking out if you want a FinOps tool to identify unused cloud resources and that automatically manages RI and Savings Plans in one place.
+However, ProsperOps has a greater focus on optimizing AWS Reserved Instances and Savings Plans.
+It’ll be worthwhile if you want a FinOps tool that manages both RI and Savings Plans in one place and highlights unused cloud resources.

 ProsperOps also charges you for the savings you make, unlike many tools that charge you a percentage of your cloud spend.